NAREA Staff & Board Members

 NAREA’s Journal

-Gigi Yu, PhD, is the spring and summer issue editor and associate editor for the peer-reviewed issue of Innovations.
-She is an assistant professor in art education at the University of New Mexico.
-The early learning programs of Reggio Emilia, Italy, and their deep respect for children’s artistic languages inspire her creative work and research.
+Gigi Yu, PhD, is an assistant professor in art education at the University of New Mexico.
+The early learning programs of Reggio Emilia, Italy, and their deep respect for children’s artistic languages, inspire her creative work and research.
 Her study of the Reggio Emilia Approach began in 1999 while working as a studio art coordinator for Chicago Commons, a community-based child development agency.
 In 2014, she was the project manager for The Wonder of Learning exhibition during its presence in Albuquerque, New Mexico.

 Juana Reyes, EdD, is an assistant professor in early childhood education at Lewis University in Illinois.
 Her study of the Reggio Emilia Approach began in 1992 during her tenure at Chicago Commons, an organization rooted in the settlement house tradition.
 At Commons, she held the various roles including a family worker for Head Start, a program director, and director of research and professional development.
 She is a consulting editor of the NAREA journal, Innovations.
 She also continues to consult with early education programs adapting Reggio Emilia principles.
 She is particularly interested in approaches to professional development that promote critical thinking, dialogue, collaboration, and research.